Eversense E3 CGM System Safety Information

-Under the scan conditions defined above, non-clinical testing results indicate the Eversense Sensor is expected to produce a maximum temperature rise of less than 5.4 °C. In non-clinical testing, the image artifact caused by the device extends approximately 2.83 inches (72 mm) from the Eversense Sensor when imaged with a gradient echo pulse sequence and a 3T MR system.
-The Eversense Sensor has not been tested in MR systems that do not meet the conditions above.
-Exposing the Eversense Sensor to MRI conditions which are outside of the conditions outlined above can cause potential complications such as device migration, heating and tissue damage or erosion through the skin.
-The Eversense Smart Transmitter is MR Unsafe and MUST BE REMOVED before undergoing an MRI procedure.
-Before you undergo an MRI procedure, tell the MRI staff that you have an Eversense Sensor and Smart Transmitter.
-You may wish to share this information with the MRI staff.
-For the most updated version of the Eversense CGM System labeling, visit eversensediabetes.com.
+Under the scan conditions defined above, non-clinical testing results indicate the Eversense E3 Sensor is expected to produce a maximum temperature rise of less than 5.4 °C. In non-clinical testing, the image artifact caused by the device extends approximately 72 mm (2.83 inches) from the Eversense E3 Sensor when imaged with a gradient echo pulse sequence and a 3T MR system.
+The Eversense E3 Sensor has not been tested in MR systems that do not meet the conditions above.
+Exposing the Eversense E3 Sensor to MRI conditions which are outside of the conditions outlined above can cause potential complications such as device migration, heating and tissue damage or erosion through the skin.
+The Eversense E3 Smart Transmitter is MR Unsafe and MUST BE REMOVED before undergoing an MRI procedure.
+Before you undergo an MRI procedure, tell the MRI staff that you have an Eversense E3 Sensor and Smart Transmitter, and consult with the health care provider who inserted your sensor.

-DO NOT use the Eversense apps on jailbroken iPhones or iPods.
-Jailbroken devices do not provide an acceptable level of security and accuracy for the user and are not approved for use by Senseonics.
+DO NOT use the Eversense Apps on jailbroken iPhones or iPods.
+Jailbroken devices do not provide an acceptable level of security for the user and are not approved for use by Senseonics.

 Broken Screen or Button

-If you do not test your glucose with a blood glucose meter when you have symptoms of a low or high blood glucose level OR when your symptoms are not consistent with the sensor glucose readings, you may miss a high or low glucose event.
-Treatment decisions made without confirming with a blood glucose meter check may result in a high or low glucose event, since blood glucose values can be slightly different than your sensor glucose values measured in interstitial fluid.
+If you do not test your glucose with a blood glucose meter when your symptoms are not consistent with the sensor glucose readings, you may miss a high or low glucose event.

-- If at any time you have symptoms of a low or high blood glucose level OR if your symptoms are not consistent with the sensor glucose readings, you should test your glucose with a blood glucose meter.
+- If at any time your symptoms are not consistent with the sensor glucose readings, you should test your glucose with a blood glucose meter.

-- Please review the Eversense CGM System User Guide with your health care provider.
-For additional Eversense product questions and troubleshooting issues, contact Customer Support toll free in the US at 844-SENSE4U (844-736-7348).
-Outside the US, call your local distributor or visit www.eversensediabetes.com to locate your local distributor.
+- Please review this User Guide with your health care provider.
+For additional Eversense E3 product questions and troubleshooting issues, contact Customer Support toll free in the US at 844-SENSE4U (844-736-7348).
+Outside the US, call your local distributor or visit https://global.eversensediabetes.com to locate your local distributor.

 - Always calibrate the system using only a fingerstick blood sample.
 DO NOT use an alternative site (such as forearm or palm) blood glucose reading to calibrate the system.

-- DO NOT insert your infusion set within 10.16 cm (4 in) of the sensor site.
-If the insulin delivery site is within 10.16 cm (4 in) of the sensor site, it may interfere with sensor glucose readings and can cause inaccurate glucose readings.
+- DO NOT insert your infusion set or inject insulin within 4 in (10.16 cm) of the sensor site.
+If the insulin delivery site is within 4 in (10.16 cm) of the sensor site, it may interfere with sensor glucose readings and can cause inaccurate glucose readings.

 - DO NOT wear the smart transmitter during medical x-rays or computed tomography (CT) scans.
 To avoid interference with results, remove the smart transmitter before undergoing medical x-ray or CT scans.
-Make sure your physician knows about your smart transmitter.
+Make sure your health care provider knows about your smart transmitter.

 - The sensor and smart transmitter should be linked the day of insertion.
 Failure to link the sensor and smart transmitter could result in a delay in receiving glucose readings.

-- If the sensor or smart transmitter feels warm, remove the smart transmitter immediately and contact your physician for further advice.
+- If the sensor, insertion site or smart transmitter feels warm, remove the smart transmitter immediately and contact your health care provider for further advice.
 A warm sensor could mean there is an infection or a sensor malfunction.